rcls/discus/README.md

 It is a pure 8-bit Harvard architecture, with 8-bit code and data addresses, and a separate four entry stack.
 There are four general purpose registers, one of which is the accumulator.
-It runs a 2.5 stage pipeline (opcode fetch/branch, instruction execute, and writeback).
+It uses a 2.5 stage RISC pipeline (opcode fetch/branch, instruction execute, and writeback).
 The pipelining costs around 100 transistors.

 The instruction set is minimalist but functional.
 Execution is strict single cycle throughput, and all instructions are a single byte.
 Constant values and